 IGL-Nav which proposes incremental 3D gaussian localization for free-view image-goal navigation.
 We support a challenging application scenarios where the camera for goal capturing and the agent's camera are of very different intrinsics and poses, e.g., a cellphone and a RGB-D camera.

-SG-Nav --> UniGoal.
+SG-Nav --> UniGoal --> GC-VLN.
 SG-Nav builds an online 3D scene graph to prompt LLM, which enables training-free object-goal navigation with high success rate.
-UniGoal further extends SG-Nav to general goal-oriented navigation.
+UniGoal extends SG-Nav to general goal-oriented navigation.
 We unify all goals into a uniform goal graph and leverage LLM to reason how to explore based on graph matching between goal and scene graphs.
+GC-VLN further unifies vision-and-language navigation task into our framework by regarding language instruction as DAG to solve graph constraints.

 DSPDet3D